raininglemons/red-badger-test/README.md

 using mostly sample data provided in challenge.
 * Node version test, or at least some kind of transpiled alternative.
 Current test assumes the latest version of Node.
+* Better handling of errors in the main script instead of always failing on a success code.
+* Oooh also, since moving my code at work to react, I've done all new code with flow.js typing.
+I'd have liked to have added this, as particularly it's great with Intellij/Webstorm and it's great for preventing bugs in the build process.
+Deliberately left it out as this is a pure node application so wanted to avoid any kind of transpiling as it wasn't necessary on this small an app.

 ## How to run